thammit/mail/README.md

 For our test, just choose the recipient group you created in step 6 of this manual and press FINISH.

-Now the mail was added to the mail queue, which can be managed in its own backend module.
+Now the mail was added to the MAIL queue, which can be managed in its own backend module.
 Watch out for the blue/white clock icon on the left side.

 If you click that clock button, you should see your mailing on top now.

-In the case you did not have configured the mail sending queue command controller yet inside the TYPO3 scheduler module, you can press the button "Start sending manually" for now.
+In the case you did not have configured the MAIL sending queue command controller yet inside the TYPO3 scheduler module, you can press the button "Start sending manually" for now.

-This will send the mail immediately to the members of the recipient group you choose in the last step of the mail wizard.
+This will send the mail immediately to the members of the recipient group you choose in the last step of the MAIL wizard.

 Now go to the mail program of your trust, to receive the recently generated mail.

-If you add links to internal or external pages inside the mail content and activate click tracking inside the mail configuration module, you are also able to see which links are clicked how many times.
+If you add links to internal or external pages inside the mail content and activate click tracking inside the MAIL configuration module, you are also able to see which links are clicked how many times.
-To do this, move to the reports module (pie chart icon) and click on the title of the mailing.
+To do this, move to the report's module (pie chart icon) and click on the title of the mailing.

 Under the panel "Performance" you can see some metrics about the responses.
-This numbers, especially "Unique responses (links clicked)" and "Total responses/Unique responses" are coming from the code developed from the direct_mail team.
+This numbers, especially "Unique responses (links clicked)" and "Total responses/Unique responses" are taken from the code developed from the EXT:direct_mail team.
 I have no clue, how relevant they are and even show the right values.
 If someone with marketing skills could give me feedback about it, I would really be happy.

-Basically thats all to know from a editor view.
+Basically that's all to know from a editor view.

 But there are some more things to know for integrators and developers ...

 ## Integration

+### Extension Configuration (Install tool)

+#### Default recipient fields (defaultRecipientFields)
+Default fields will be available by markers in a mail message. e.g. name as ###USER_name### or ###USER_NAME### filled with (uppercase) value of the user
+#### Additional DB fields of the recipient (additionalRecipientFields)
+Additional fields that may be substituted in the mail messages.
+#### Mail page type number (mailPageTypeNumber)
+Change this number only if another extension use the same.
+Default: 24
+#### MAIL modules position in the side navigation (mailModulePosition)
+If set to empty, the module will move to the end of all other modules
+#### Mail module page id (mailModulePageId)
+If set, page tree navigation will be hidden in MAIL module.
+Here you can add the uid of the MAIL sysfolder if you only have one.
+#### Delete unused markers in personalized mails (deleteUnusedMarkers)
+All markers/placeholder where no corresponding recipient data where found will not appear in personalized mails.
+#### Enable notification mail (notificationJob)
+Allow MAIL to send notification about start and end of a mailing job.
+#### Deactivate categories (deactivateCategories)
+Attention: If set, ALL category fields inside tt_content,fe_users,tt_address,tx_mail_domain_model_group will be disabled!
+#### Use http connection for fetching Newsletter-Content (useHttpToFetch)
+Even if your TYPO3 Backend is in SSL-Mode, the URL for fetching the newsletter contents will be http
+#### Mapping sys_dmail_category -> sys_category (directMailCategorySysCategoryMapping)
+Used by update wizard to migrate Direct Mail records to MAIL records.
+Format: 1:2,2:3,3:4 maps Direct mail category 1 to sys_category 2 and Direct mail category 2 to sys_category 3 and so on.
+If categories not found or set, new categories will be added.
+#### Parent sys_category used by sys_dmail_category -> sys_category migration (directMailCategorySysCategoryParentCategory)
+If the migrated categories should be attached to a parent sys_category

 ### TypoScript Template